NTDLS/Talkster/README.md

 # Talkster
-Talkster is a solution to secure private messaging, employing multiple layers of encryption and stream compression.
+Talkster is a solution for secure private messaging, employing multiple layers of encryption and stream compression.

+The problem with applications like WhatsApp, Telegram and even Signal is clear: If they are not open source, can you really be sure they are secure?
+For other third-party apps, there’s the risk of dependency injection – so we wrote Talkster using clear readable libraries for TCP framing, UPD management, Diffie-Hellman key exchanges, encryption and a self-hostable server.
+So, we highly encourage anyone and everyone to dig through the code then report any concerns (or better yet, submit a pull request).

 ## Want to chat? 🗨️
 If you want to chat with me, download the client, navigate to the "Contacts" menu and click "Find People".
 Search for me: NOP.